shurik179/yozh/docs/quickstart.rst

 *****************

-If you got the Yozh robot as a kit or are building your own from scratch, please follow the  instructions in `Yozh Assembly Guide` to put your robot together.
+If you got the Yozh robot as a kit or are building your own from scratch, please follow the  instructions in :ref:`Yozh Assembly Guide <assembly?` to put your robot together.

 Once the robot is assembled, follow the steps below to get started quickly.